-Last week your favorite innkeepers took an afternoon off to visit Graycliff, another Frank Lloyd Wright home located just south of Buffalo, NY.
-Built for Isabelle Martin between 1926 and 1931 on a bluff overlooking Lake Erie, the property offers impressive views of the lake and the Buffalo skyline in the distance.
+During the summer of 2019 our predecessors at the Inn took time out to visit Graycliff, a Frank Lloyd Wright designed home that’s located just south of Buffalo, NY.
+Built for Isabelle Martin between 1926 and 1931, it’s located on a bluff overlooking Lake Erie.
+The property offers impressive views of the lake and the Buffalo skyline in the distance.
 Constructed as a summer home for Isabelle, and greatly influenced by her personal tastes, the building offers a lightness of design that contrasts the Martins’ city residence, the Darwin Martin House Complex.

 In addition to hiring Wright to design his Buffalo home, and as an executive for the Larkin Soap Company, Darwin Martin was involved in the selection of Wright to design the Larkin Administration Building as his first major commercial project.
 In fact, Frank Lloyd Wright secured commissions for homes for two other Larkin Company employees, William Heath and Walter Davidson.
 As you can see, Buffalo had become a hotbed of activity for Mr. Wright, which brings us back to Graycliff.